apache/mina-sshd/README.md

 ```

-### SFTP received names encoding
+### SFTP sent/received names encoding

-By default, the SFTP client uses UTF-8 to decode any referenced file/folder name.
-However, some servers do not properly encode such names, and
+By default, the SFTP client uses UTF-8 to encode/decode any referenced file/folder name.
+However, some servers do not properly encode such names,
-thus the "decoded" names by the client become corrupted, or even worse - cause an exception upon decoding attempt.
+and thus the "visible" names by the client become corrupted, or even worse - cause an exception upon decoding attempt.
 The `SftpClient` exposes
 a `get/setNameDecodingCharset` method which enables the user to modify the charset - even while the SFTP session is in progress - e.g.:

 ```java